DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

       * COTS typically requires connecting to a licensing server (on activation or periodically)
       * if a key is stolen it will invalid the organization Licensing Agreement for the COTS
       * licensing should be monitored and key should stored securely
-        * org pays for a licence key for 5 products installations but only installs and activates 1 immediately, if the key is stolen and installed of 4 other systems those will be activated with success
+        * org pays for a license key for 5 products installations but only installs and activates 1 immediately, if the key is stolen and installed of 4 other systems those will be activated with success
   * **_Intangible Assets_**
     * include patents, copyrights, company reputation, and other assets representing potential revenue
     * senior management is typically the "owner" of these assets